Vartan Group, Inc. is a commercial realty firm headquartered in Harrisburg, PA. We build, maintain and manage property

 Economically-responsible real estate investment is commercially profitable—from the investors who earn a return on capital, to the households or businesspeople who endeavor to live and work within their means, to the employees of the contractors and sub-contractors who earn wages.
 We commit to creating opportunities for profitable participation for all our stakeholders.

-Founded in 1975 as an engineering services firm, the Vartan Group blossomed into one of the Capital area’s premier real estate outfits.
+Founded in 1975, we quickly blossomed into one of the Harrisburg area’s premier real estate companies.

-With a suite of services from architectural to construction, from development to financing, our company helped drive the revitalization of a Capital city whose fortunes had ebbed in the wake of a generation of urban decline and the devastation of 1972’s Hurricane Agnes.
+The Vartan Group helped drive the revitalization of a capital city whose fortunes had ebbed in the wake of a generation of urban decline and the devastation of 1972’s Hurricane Agnes.

-With projects like the PSECU and PSERS headquarters buildings and the multi-tenanted 30 North Third Street, we directed investment into the city of Harrisburg.
-Other significant urban projects in this period included the PA Chamber of Business & Industry; Penn State’s Eastgate building; and the 1-million square foot Forum Place; the Tuesday Club; and many more.
+With large projects like the headquarters buildings for PSECU and PSERS, the Class “A” 30 N. Third Street, and others, we directed investment into the city of Harrisburg.
+Other significant urban projects in our history include: the PA Chamber of Business & Industry; Penn State’s Eastgate building; the 1-million square foot Forum Place; the Tuesday Club; and many more.

-We also participated in the establishment of the Harrisburg campus for the Widener University School of Law.
-The late Mr. Vartan donated land and buildings, as well as construction services and other assistance, to help launch the law program that continues to operate there to this day.
+We were the catalyst for the establishment of the Widener University School of Law campus in Susquehanna Township.
+The late Mr. Vartan donated land, buildings, construction services, and other assistance to help launch the law program that continues to operate there to this day.

 In 2004 we mourned the passing of our founder, John O. Vartan.
-Today this company, bearing his name, upholds its tradition of commitment to the future of the Capital area, with meaningful and impactful real estate investments that promote the social, environmental, and economic well-being of our community.
+Today this company, bearing his name, upholds its tradition of commitment to the future of the Capital area, with real estate projects that promote the social, environmental, and economic well-being of our community.

 The late founder of the Vartan Group, John O. Vartan, led the company from its founding until his untimely death in 2004.
 Born in 1945 in an Armenian refugee village, he emigrated to the United States and earned degrees from Michigan Technological University and Penn State University.